Rescued Baby Beaver Builds "Dams" In Rescuer’s House Using Whatever It Can Find

 Beave has his very own TikTok channel where visitors can see videos of him swimming, sniffing around, eating, and doing the usual beaver stuff.

-His dam-building videos regularly get tens of thousands of likes and hundreds of thousands of views.
+His dam-building videos regularly receive tens of thousands of likes and hundreds of thousands of views.
 One of his videos amassed more than 700,000 views with nearly 100,000 likes, so it's safe to say he is a true Internet celebrity.